 Not talking about pelvic health across generations only stokes the fire for shame, and shame is a powerful motivator.
 It can keep us from having open discussions about anything having to do with our pelvic area, which influences our health-related decision making.
 Even when services are available to them, women tend to avoid seeing a doctor for anything related to their reproductive health because of fear of stigma.

 And statistics clearly show that you would not be alone if you shared your own symptoms.
 Over 33 million people suffer from urinary incontinence, 1 in 7 women are affected by pelvic pain, 9% of people have some amount of fecal incontinence, and these numbers only include individuals who speak up.
-Basically, the chances are good that multiple people at any Thanksgiving gathering are currently dealing with PFD and have no idea what to do about it — or that anything can be done at all.
+Basically, the chances are good that multiple people at any holiday gathering are currently dealing with PFD and have no idea what to do about it — or that anything can be done at all.

 So How Do You Bring Up the Pelvic Floor?